insin/newforms/docs/custom_display.rst

    in lieu of ``labelTag()`` if you are constructing the label manually.

 ``bf.labelTag()``
-   Generates a a ``<label>`` containing the field's label text.
+   Generates a ``<label>`` containing the field's label text, with the appropriate ``htmlFor`` property.

+``bf.helpTextTag()``
+   By default, generates a ``<span className="helpText">`` containing the field's help text if it has some configured, but this can be configured with arguments.

 ``bf.value()``
-   Gets the value to be displayed in the field.
+   Gets the value which will be displayed in the field's user input.

 ``boundFields()`` example
 =========================

 Using these, let's customise rendering of our ContactForm.
-Rendering things in React is just a case of creating ``ReactElement`` objects, so the full power of JavaScript and, should you need them, custom React components are available to you.
+Rendering things in React is just a case of creating ``ReactElement`` objects, so the full power of JavaScript and custom React components are available to you.

 For example, let's customise rendering to add a CSS class to our form field rows and to put the checkbox for the ``ccMyself`` field inside its ``<label>``: